The Connoquenessing Valley Regional Emergency

 Agency Activation

-Activation of the Connoquenessing Valley Regional
+Activation of the Connoquenessing Valley

-directly learning of a need or via notification by elected and/or designated
+needed, upon directly learning of a need or via notification by elected and/or designated

 public safety officials of one or more of any participating municipality.